redpanda-data/connect/docs/pipeline.md

 ### Example 1: Single consumer multiple processing threads

 Sometimes a source of data can only have a single consuming client.
-In these cirumstances it is still possible to have the single stream of data processed on parallel processing threads by using a [buffer][buffers].
+In these circumstances it is still possible to have the single stream of data processed on parallel processing threads by using a [buffer][buffers].

 For example, say we have an input stream `foo` with only a single connected client.
 Our goal is to read the stream as fast as possible, perform mutations on